leejoonli/code-every-day/log.md

 ## Thoughts

 Getting a lot of errors.
 The documentation and walkthrough video are different and from a few years ago so still figuring out how to proceed.
 Had to ask a Maya expert more details about the software.

+# Day 246 (1/31/2023)

+## Maya and CMake

+Tested for the pizza application.

+## Thoughts

+Had to ditch the walkthroughs and sample codes and go straight into the documentation.
+Was finally able to get a message in the script editor in Maya.
+Need to start converting the pizza api code into C++.